Barking Dog Complaint Process

 - For more information, please print the following noise complaint affidavit informational letter and affidavit:

-Please print the following informational brochure which provides training tips to assist you in resolving this problem.
+We're in the process of creating an informational brochure which provides training tips to assist you in resolving this problem.
 Keeping animals under control is a key element in maintaining a livable neighborhood.
 Please help both your neighbors and the city by being a responsible pet owner.

 Cleburne City Ordinance regarding nuisance noise violations